 Save Time, Money, and Worry

-It may sound counter-intuitive, but moving to a Life Plan Community can be financially beneficial, even if you’ve paid off your home.That’s because monthly LPC fees include property taxes, housekeeping, home security and basic cable and internet services.
+It may sound counter-intuitive, but moving to a Life Plan Community can be financially beneficial, even if you’ve paid off your home.That’s because monthly Life Plan Community fees include property taxes, housekeeping, home security and basic cable and internet services.
 On top of this, you could let go of car payment and insurance costs as amenities like fitness centers and hair salons are offered on-site as well as transportation services.

 Not only that, you will no longer need to pay snow shoveling or house painting services and you can sidestep hefty maintenance bills (and headaches) dealing, say, with burst pipes or toxic mold.
 You also can avoid sinking money into home renovations, like adding a bedroom to the main floor, should your mobility decrease as you age.